Vipul251/Vipul251/README.md

 ### 🧠 About Me:
 🔬 Currently exploring the frontiers of:<br>
+🔬 Currently exploring the frontiers of:
-🌟 GenAI & LLMs: LangChain, RAG, and Vector Databases (FAISS/Chroma)<br>
+- 🌟 GenAI & LLMs: LangChain, RAG, and Vector Databases (FAISS/Chroma)
-⚙️ MLOps & Deployments: FastAPI-based AI APIs, Docker, and scalable pipeline design<br>
+- ⚙️ MLOps & Deployments: FastAPI-based AI APIs, Docker, and scalable pipeline design
-📊 Data-Driven Decision Making for business and research applications
+- 📊 Data-Driven Decision Making for business and research applications
+- 🤖 Well versed in LLM fine-tuning and chatbot development for real-world use cases

 ---